api-platform/docs/core/extensions.md

 API Platform Core provides a system to extend queries on items and collections.

-Extensions are specific to Doctrine, and therefore, the Doctrine ORM support must be enabled to use this feature.
+Extensions are specific to Doctrine and Elasticsearch-PHP, and therefore, the Doctrine ORM support or the Elasticsearch reading support must be enabled to use this feature.
 If you use custom providers it's up to you to implement your own extension system or not.

-## Custom Extension
+## Custom Doctrine ORM Extension

 Custom extensions must implement the `ApiPlatform\Core\Bridge\Doctrine\Orm\Extension\QueryCollectionExtensionInterface` and / or the `ApiPlatform\Core\Bridge\Doctrine\Orm\Extension\QueryItemExtensionInterface` interfaces, to be run when querying for a collection of items and when querying for an item respectively.

 If you use [custom data providers](data-providers.md), they must support extensions and be aware of active extensions to work properly.

-## Example
+### Example

 In the following example, we will see how to always get the offers owned by the current user.
 We will set up an exception, whenever the user has the `ROLE_ADMIN`.